jaekwon/openpgp/drsa/README.md

 A fork of Go's crypto/rsa package modified to support deterministic key generation.

+## License

+This package is derived from Go's standard library `crypto/rsa` package.

+Copyright 2009 The Go Authors.
+All rights reserved.
+Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.

 ## Features

 - Fully deterministic RSA key generation when using a deterministic random source